Soniabensaad/holbertonschool-validation/module4_task1/README.md

 help: Display a list of available targets and their usage
 build: Compile both the Go application and Hugo website
+Build-docker: Builds the Docker image used to perform other tasks
 clean: Stop the application and delete the binary, log, coverage files, and Hugo website build
 run: Run the application in the background and write logs to awesome-api.log
 stop: Stop the running application